noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - CAMS: culture, automation, measurement, sharing; mutually reinforcing values; the WHY behind everything devops
 - culture: who people are, communicate, socialize, and work; people, process, tools, in that order
+  - the wall of confusion: how teams can often have opposing objectives and success criteria at the expense of others
+  - developers: key metric is throughput of code
+  - sysadmins/operations: key metric is reliability (new code is the most harmful to their objectives)
+  - infosec: key metric is vulnerabilities (new code & lax systems (admins) are harmful to their objectives)
+  - network admins
+  - db admins
 - automation: automated management & control systems and applications
 - measurement: exposing the right metrics and analyzing them continuously; stay engaged, focused and in pursuit of goals and objectives
   - mean time to recovery